Coastal Management Specialist

 - Working waterfronts

 Previously, Nicole worked as an urban planning consultant focused on serving waterfront communities.
 Nicole has taught courses in urban planning at the University of Washington (UW) and at UW Tacoma.
 She has guest lectured for the UW School of Marine and Environmental Affairs and currently teaches for the Washington State Coastal Training Program.
 A LEED Accredited Professional, Nicole is a member of the University of Washington Department of Urban Design and Planning Professionals Council.
 She serves on the Washington State Coastal Training Program advisory committee.
-Nicole received her masters in urban planning from MIT and her law degree from Northeastern University School of Law in Boston, Mass.
+Nicole received a master’s in Urban Planning from the Massachusetts Institute of Technology and a law degree from Northeastern University School of Law in Boston, Mass.
 A violinist with the Mukilteo Community Orchestra, she loves to hike, bike, kayak, and ski with her family and friends.

 - Shoreline and Coastal Planners Group